Workflow guide

 • Separate read-only reporting from follow-up that changes a system.

-• Decide who owns the scheduled work and who reviews the output.
+• Decide who owns the workflow and who reviews the output.

 Keep important actions reviewable